DEFRA/ffc-development-guide/guides/vulnerabilities.md

 # Managing vulnerabilities

 ## Package vulnerabilities
-Vulnerabilties in applicaiton packages are identified using Snyk and npm Audit (Node.js only).
+Vulnerabilties in application packages are identified using Snyk and npm Audit (Node.js only).

 ## Resolving vulnerabilities
 ### npm Audit